 The project review team concludes that the HIA represents an appropriate estimate of potential increased health risks posed by Oxford Data Center's TAP emissions.
-The risk manager may recommend approval of the proposed project because project-related health risks are permissible under WAC 173-460-090 and the cumulative risk from DEEP emissions in Quincy is less than the cumulative additional cancer risk threshold established by Ecology for permitting data centers in Quincy (100 per million or 100 x 10-6).
+The risk manager may recommend approval of the revised permit because total project-related health risks are permissible under WAC 173-460-090 and the cumulative risk from DEEP emissions in Quincy is less than the cumulative additional cancer risk threshold established by Ecology for permitting data centers in Quincy (100 per million or 100 x $10^{-6}$ ) [Ecology, 2010].